-The Certified washed Arabica coffee stocks held against the New York exchange were seen to decrease by 16,196 bags yesterday; to register these stocks at 1,247,486 bags.
-There was meanwhile a smaller in number 10,679 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 38,729 bags.
+The Certified washed Arabica coffee stocks held against the New York exchange were seen decrease by 1,439 bags yesterday to register these stocks at 1,096,559 bags, with 93.80% of these certified stocks being held in Europe at a total of 1,028,361 bags and the remaining 6.20% being held in the USA at a total of 68,198 bags.
+There was meanwhile a larger in number 15,225 bags increase to the number of bags pending grading for this exchange; to register these pending grading stocks at 38,859 bags.

 LONDON ROBUSTA US$/MT NEW YORK ARABICA USc/Lb.

 NOV 1246 – 9 DEC 109.60 + 1.95

 JAN 1266 – 13 MAR 111.80 + 1.95

 MAR 1281 – 14 MAY 113.40 + 1.95

 MAY 1299 – 14 JUL 114.95 + 1.95

 JUL 1316 – 14 SEP 116.25 + 1.95

 SEP 1334 – 13 DEC 117.90 + 2.05